bagustris/octave-tutorial/_episodes/01-intro.md

 Now that we know how to access data we want to compute with, we're ready to analyze `patient_data`.
-MATLAB knows how to perform common mathematical operations on arrays.
+Octave knows how to perform common mathematical operations on arrays.
 If we want to find the average inflammation for all patients on all days, we can just ask for the mean of the array: